 It’s an especially hot topic in the realm of human capital management.
-Organizations are starting to leverage coaching and mentoring in a lot of different areas.
+Organisations are starting to leverage coaching and mentoring in a lot of different areas.
 From traditional uses in learning and development to leadership development to onboarding to wellness and well-being, it’s being seen as an important driver of better business success and likely won’t be just a flash in the corporate pan.
-According to research and analyst firm Brandon Hall Group, 77% of organizations say coaching is important or critical to their overall business.
+According to research and analyst firm Brandon Hall Group, 77% of organisations say coaching is important or critical to their overall business.

 “Employees need actionable feedback.” -Stanley Fung, @NewYorkLife.

 — Bersin (@Bersin) April 4, 2018

 The consistent feedback that results from trusted coaching and mentoring relationships is what’s key.
 Feedback’s not only coveted by today’s development-oriented employees, but when delivered through constructive social learning situations, it’s also great for helping them iteratively improve their performance over time; 80% of all corporate learning takes place through on-the-job interactions with peers, experts, and managers.
 Coaching has the ability to support giving feedback in much more detailed and meaningful ways through the development of relationships and trust.

 Feedback from coaching is especially effective when it comes to developing those subjective, hard-to-accurately-quantify, increasingly important soft skills.
 They’re going to be valuable tools employees will need to have at their disposal in the future of work, not just for their own benefit but for their employers’ too as soft skill-intensive occupations will account for two-thirds of all jobs by 2030.